2019 Law Day Theme

 The KBA Law Related Education Committee hope KBA members will be inspired by Law Day and use this as a day to reach out to local educators and students to share the role of law and the courts in our democracy.
 Not only on Law Day, but throughout the year, the KBA has resources available for members to use in the classroom.
 Contact Anne Woods to learn more at email@example.com or (785) 861-8838.

-The April 2018 issues focuses on Separation of Powers and includes two lesson plans.
+The November/December 2018 issue focuses on Free Speech and includes two lesson plans.

 Teachers and students can subscribe to or view online Law Wise.
 Law Wise a newsletter published during the school year that includes general information about law-related matters of interest to teachers, students, and the public.
 This is a free service provided by the KBA and the KBF.